Chapter 1: Contact

 "The guy you're with?" he asked.
 He's just her cousin.

 "I didn't want to bring him.
-But he showed up for the week so I really had no choice."
+But he showed up two weeks ago and he won't leave.
+So I had no choice."
+Tiny blue-green flames blazed in her irises.

 "You have a place on the island?"
 He was feeling mesmerized.
 Do I sound like a dumb-ass?

 "The Castle.
-You know it.
-Been in the family for generations.
+You probably know it.
 I'm having it fixed up."

 "I didn't know your family owned that."
 Everyone on Loreley Island was familiar with 'the Castle'.
 The nineteenth century manor's central feature – a medieval keep imported from Europe – towered over the surrounding properties.
 "I'd love to check it out sometime."
 Clay waited for her to reply.
 But she said nothing.
 She shifted her focus to the heaving waves in the distance and sipped her drink.
 He worried the remark had come off like a lurid proposition.
 "Why haven't I seen you here before?" he asked, trying to reclaim her attention.

 "I spend most of my time in the city."
 She turned back and faced him again.
 "I'm just here for August to oversee the renovations."
 Her lip-gloss shimmered.
 "Hildy told me he was having this party.
 So here I am."

 Hearing her mention Hildy prickled the skin on the back of his neck.
 "How come you've stayed in touch with Hildy and not me?"
-He struggled to maintain a casual tone.
+He struggled to maintain his casual tone.
+Hildy was his best friend, but also his greatest competition.

 Hildy had been uncharacteristically stand-offish with the girls all summer – to Gwen and her female friends' acute consternation.
 Was Stella the reason?
 "Hildy should have told me he ran into you.
 I'm in the city.
-Most of the year."
+Most of the time."

 Stella's sight left him, drawn again to the pounding surf below.
 "It's beautiful out there tonight."